Eugenics in California: General forms of eugenics

-California is thought of by some as a Eugenics trailblazer in the time before the Nazis, used it as an excuse to commit mass murder.
+California is thought of by some as a Eugenics trailblazer in the time before the Nazis used it as an excuse to commit mass murder.
 Historians have estimated from 1909 to 1963, some 20,000 people were sterilized in California asylums and hospitals.
 In 1933 alone, at least 1,278 coercive sterilizations were conducted, out of which 700 were women.
 In 1933, the state's top two sterilization facilities were Sonoma State Home (388 operations) and Patton State Hospital (363 operations).
 Other state hospitals with sterilization centers included Agnews State Hospital, Mendocino State Hospital, Napa State Hospital, Metropolitan State Hospital, Stockton State Hospital, and Pacific Colony.
 In the 1930s and 1940s, three more hospitals for the mentally unstable were constructed (Camarillo State Hospital, DeWitt State Hospital, and Modesto State Hospital), resulting in a total of nine hospitals for the mentally insane in California to nine by the end of the sterilization period.

 California prisons

 In 1909 a eugenics law was passed in California allowing for state institutions to sterilize those deemed "unfit" or "feeble-minded".
 The Asexualization Act authorized the involuntary sterilization of certain groups of people, including inmates of state hospitals, certain institutionalized people, life-sentenced prisoners, repeat offenders of certain sexual offenses, or simply repeat offenders.
 As one of the leading states in forced sterilization victims, California's sterilization procedures primarily took place in state mental hospitals.
-Dr. Leo Stanley was one of the first people to bring the eugenics movement to California's prisons.
+Leo Stanley was one of the first people to bring the eugenics movement to California's prisons.

 Stanley was San Quentin penitentiary's chief surgeon and was particularly interested in eliminating those deemed "unfit" for society.
 His avid eugenic-based surgeries were the first of its kind to be seen in a prison.
 Taking place between 1913 and 1941, the peak of the eugenics movement, Stanley's surgeries were driven by the idea of purifying criminals.
 Through testicular surgeries, he believed he could cultivate socially 'fit' individuals by replacing a prisoner's testicles with those of a deceased male previously deemed socially 'fit'.
 His practices spawned early ideologies of "white manhood", which stemmed from his belief that he could "help a new, ideal man emerge".

 Use of human and even animal testicles made Stanley's procedures highly unsuccessful and all around bizarre.
 His desire to restore social morality, along with his fascination with the endocrine system, fueled his research.
 Throughout the time of his procedures, criminals were believed to have something anatomically off that drove them to commit crimes.
 This belief inspired Stanley to explore the endocrine system's role in the criminology of a person.
 By persuading inmates that his testicular surgeries would produce favorable results in their sex lives he sterilized more than 600 prisoners by the end of his career.
 Stanley's prison work concluded upon the start of World War II where he served overseas, only to retire as a eugenic pioneer.